liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 - Build your plugin's PACL using Liferay's PACL Policy Generation tool.
 - Test your plugin thoroughly, with the security manager enabled.
 - Add to your plugin's security policy, as needed.
-- Convert your policy's absolute file paths into relative paths.
+- Convert your policy's absolute file paths to relative paths.

 Let's go over each part of this approach.